-Recommendation Consensus statement instruction Ref RCM genetic testing may be considered for patients in whom a cardiologist has established a clinical diagnosis of RCM based on examination of the patient's clinical history, family history, and electrocardiographic/echocardiographic phenotype. $\overline{}$ 402 , 404- 406 Genetic testing specifically for TTR pathogenic variants is recommended for patients with RCM and a clinical diagnosis of cardiac TTR amyloidosis. • 407 , 408 Variant-specific genetic testing may be considered for family members and appropriate relatives following the identification of the disease-causative variant. $\overline{}$ Expert opinion

-Restrictive cardiomyopathy (RCM), defined by the presence of impaired LV filling and diminished diastolic volume with normal or near-normal LV wall thickness and ejection fraction, is a relatively rare cardiomyopathy which can have both genetic and non-genetic causes.
-These causes generally relate to infiltrative (e.g. amyloidosis), non-infiltrative (e.g. myofibrillar myopathies), storage diseases (e.g. Fabry disease), and endomyocardial aetiologies such as carcinoid heart disease.
-Heart failure, RCM often presents with severe heart failure, and carries a poor prognosis with heart transplant being the only viable long-term treatment option.
+Recommendation Consensus statement instruction Ref RCM genetic testing may be consid- ered for patients in whom a cardi ologist has established a clinical diagnosis of RCM based on exam ination of the patient's clinical his- tory, family history, and electrocardiographic/echocardio- graphic phenotype. - 402,404-406 Genetic testing specifically for TTR pathogenic variants is recom- mended for patients with RCM and a clinical diagnosis of cardiac TTR amyloidosis.
+V 407,408 Variant-specific genetic testing may be considered for family member and appropriate relatives follow- ing the identification of the dis- ease-causative variant. s 💛 Expert opinion near-normal LV wall thickness and ejection fraction, is a relatively rare cardiomyopathy which can have both genetic and non-genetic causes.
+These causes generally relate to infiltrative (e.g. amyloidosis), non-infiltrative (e.g. myofibrillar myopathies), storage diseases (e.g. Fabry disease), and endomyocardial aetiologies such as carcinoid heart disease.404 In children, RCM often presents with severe heart failure, and carries a poor prognosis with heart transplant being the only viable long-term treatment option.
 In adults, there is significant overlap with HCM and DCM, and patients often present with heart failure and life-threatening arrhythmias.
-While the genetic basis of RCM is still emerging, there are significant commonalities with the genetic causes of HCM and DCM mainly relating to sarcomere and cytoskeletal disease genes.
-HCM and DCM mainly relating to sarcomere and cytoskeletal disease genes.
+While the genetic basis of RCM is still emerging, there are significant commonalities with the genetic causes of HCM and DCM mainly relating to sarcomere and cytoskeletal disease genes.^{402,405,406}